-Limitations of Return on Capital Employed – There are several metrics for calculating a firm’s profitability and several investors prefer return on capital employed (ROCE), a profitability ratio which could be a perfect tool for finding businesses which could provide a high return on the funds they invested into their firm.
+Limitations of Return on Capital Employed – There are several metrics for calculating a firm’s profitability and several investors prefer to return on capital employed (ROCE), a profitability ratio which could be a perfect tool for finding businesses that could provide a high return on the funds they invested into their firm.

 You’ll require two main pieces of data to measure ROCE: earnings before interest and tax (EBIT) and capital employed.
 EBIT is a formula that takes revenue and subtracts expenses (like interest and tax).
 The method of calculating EBIT is as follows.

 Return on Capital Employed = Earnings Before Interest and Taxes (EBIT) / Total Capital Employed X 100

 Must read – How to calculate return on capital employed?

 Return on Capital Employed, like many other financial ratios, has certain drawbacks.